Last updated July 2026

 Combining Tracks

-The Pohaturoa Track (7.5km, yellow) slots between the Quarry Lookout Track (4.8km, green) and the Tokorangi Pa Track (11.5km, purple) in terms of length and effort.
+The Pohaturoa Track slots between the Quarry Lookout Track (4.8 km, green) and the Tokorangi Pa Track (11.5 km, purple) in terms of length and effort.
 All three start from the same Visitor Centre and share the opening Memorial Grove section, making it easy to choose a length that suits the group.
 Those who want a shorter day can do the Quarry Lookout; those wanting the longest option can push on to Tokorangi Pa.

 Where to Learn More

-The Redwoods – Long Walks — official trail details for the Pohaturoa Track and the full Whakarewarewa Forest walking trail map.
+The Redwoods – Long Walks: official trail details and map for the Pohaturoa Track and other Whakarewarewa Forest walks.

 Frequently Asked Questions